ZakStar17/testing-with-vulkano/README.md

 This is how thing are currently drawn:

 - Single vertex, uniform and instance buffer (with no indirect drawing);
-- Separate command buffers for copying data (like model-projection-view matrices);
+- Special command buffer that uses push constants to calculate model-projection-view matrices;
-- Multiple command buffers that do not get recreated each frame;
+- Multiple main command buffers that do not get recreated each frame;

 Currently working on:

-- Compute pipelines and command buffers which handle non graphic calculations and copying;
-- Multiple queues and better synchronization;
 - Textures and model loading;

 Current problems: